Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

    *default/python/plugins/UMEP/LandCoverReclassifier*.
 Load it in the *Layer > Properties > Symbology
    > Style* (lower left) **Load Style**.
 #.
 Click **Apply** before you close so that the names of the classes also
    load.
-You can also get the properties of a layer by right-click on a layer in the Layers-window.
+You can also get the properties of a layer by right-clicking on a layer in the *Layers*-window.
 #.
 If you have another land cover dataset you can use the
    `LandCoverReclassifier <http://umep-docs.readthedocs.io/en/latest/pre-processor/Urban%20Land%20Cover%20Land%20Cover%20Reclassifier.html>`__
    in the UMEP pre-processor to populate with the correct values